contactandyc/another-c-library/quicksort_improvement.md

 ./quicksort_demo A 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24
 Manual test...
 system qsort: 120.657ns
-stla_sort: 16.636ns
+acsort: 16.636ns

 ./quicksort_demo A 1000
 Ordered test...
 system qsort: 4055.900ns
-stla_sort: 561.300ns
+acsort: 561.300ns
 Equal test...
 system qsort: 2545.000ns
-stla_sort: 488.800ns
+acsort: 488.800ns
 Reverse test...
 system qsort: 21440.100ns
-stla_sort: 719.900ns
+acsort: 719.900ns
 Slightly out of ordered test1... system qsort: 3945.300ns
-stla_sort: 4836.600ns
+acsort: 4836.600ns
 Slightly out of ordered test2... system qsort: 4023.900ns
-stla_sort: 4843.000ns
+acsort: 4843.000ns
 Random test...
 system qsort: 55226.700ns
-stla_sort: 9078.500ns
+acsort: 9078.500ns
 ```

 I've run many different tests and compared it with various implementations of quicksort (including the C++ sort) and found that the improvement is better across the board.
-In some cases, the C++ sort is more efficient than stla_sort and vice-versa for unsorted data.
+In some cases, the C++ sort is more efficient than acsort and vice-versa for unsorted data.
 I hope that this improvement can be adopted by the different implementations of quicksort!
 Please share if you like this improvement to an almost 80 year old algorithm.

-I'm working on a detailed explanation of how the stla_sort algorithm works and will publish it soon!
+I'm working on a detailed explanation of how the acsort algorithm works and will publish it soon!